Biceps Muscle Strain

 You should seek medical attention if you suspect that you've ruptured a tendon, ligament or muscle, can't move the affected joint and have numbness in any part of the injured area.

 The good news is that most cases of biceps muscle strains will heal with simple home conservative treatments and surgery is often not needed!

-- 24 to 72 hours after your initial tendon injury or when you first notice pain and swelling in your shoulder and arm to stop cellular damage, relieve pain, and decrease swelling.
+- for 24 to 72 hours after your initial injury or when you first notice pain and swelling in your shoulder/arm/elbow to stop cellular damage, relieve pain, and decrease swelling.

-- After exercise, workouts or activity of any kind to prevent re-injury of your shoulder/arm.
+- After exercise, workouts or activity of any kind to reduce risk of worsening your injury.